simul/simul.github.io/unity/Sky.md

 Automie | "AutoMie" | Whether to recalculate Mie coefficients based on the haze at this keyframe.
 Bool.
 Automatic Sun Position | "AutomaticSunPosition" | Whether to calculate sun position from date and time.
 Bool.
 Automatic Moon Position | "AutomaticMoonPosition" | Whether to calculate moon position from date and time.
 Bool.
-Time | "daytime" | The trueSKY time at which the keyframe starts.
-Betwee 0.0 and 1.0 (for the first day, second day would be 1.0 to 2.0 and so on).

 **Example**: To get the last keyframe in a sequence, and then set its haze value to 12: